Macroctopus

-Macroctopus maorum is known more commonly as the Māori octopus or the New Zealand octopus (wheke in Māori).
+Macroctopus is a monospecific genus of cephalopod belonging to the family Octopodidae, the "typical octopuses".
+The only species in the genus is Macroctopus maorum, the Māori octopus or the New Zealand octopus (wheke in Māori).
 It is found in the waters around New Zealand and southern Australia.
-M. maorum is one of the largest and most aggressive octopus species living in the New Zealand and Australian waters.
+M. maorum is one of the largest octopus species living in the New Zealand and Australian waters.
 They feed mainly on crustaceans and fish.
 Although they have a short life span, the females lay thousands of eggs and are very protective of them.
+This taxon is regarded as a synonym of Pinnoctopus cordiformis by some authorities.

+Taxonomy

+Macroctopus was first proposed as a new subgenus of Octopus in 1928 by Guy Coburn Robson with Octopus maorum as its type species.
+This species was first formally described in 1880 by Frederick Hutton with its type locality given as Dunedin.
+This taxon is regarded, by some authorities, as being regarded as conspecific with Pinnoctopus cordiformis, with M. maorum being treated as the junior synonym of P. cordiformis.
+Yet other authorities do not regard P. cordiformis as conspecific with M. maorum and suggest that P. cordiformis is a synonym of Enteroctopus zealandicus.